GenAI Model Compilation

 Overview

-The ModelSDK container provides a command-line tool llima-compile to compile models directly from Hugging Face or GGUF files:
+The ModelSDK container provides a command-line tool llima-compile to compile models from HuggingFace safetensors, GGUF files, or pre-quantized compressed tensor models (GPTQ/AWQ):

 llima-compile [options] <model_path>